Scope of Work Checklist for Homeowners Before Hiring a Contractor

 2. Reducing Change Orders

-Most change orders are not random—they are corrections to incomplete scope.
+Most change orders are not unexpected events—they are corrections to incomplete scope.
+When expectations are not fully aligned upfront, they surface later as adjustments to cost and execution.

 Example: